uptonking/note4yaoo/lib-notebook-observablehq-community.md

   - the rendered value as primary and the source code as secondary.
 - Non-linear is a plus.
 Why force an order.
 Spreadsheet is non-linear and it works pretty well
 - Clicking to reveal can be simply addressed with a global Expand-All toggle.
+- What I'm talking about is editing code with Vim-like keys INSIDE the cells.
+An implementation of the Ace Editor or something similar would be amazing.
+  - We use CodeMirror and are considering the vim bindings, but it’d probably be something we launch at the same time as user-configurable key bindings.